sp

 Back in those early days, it was a rather small event - only fifteen runners that first year - and there was no great prize.
 Until the 1980's, when cash prizes were added, the winners got a crown made of olive branches and a bowl of clam chowder ;)

-The Boston Marathon Route, Course - the special rolling hills
+The Boston Marathon Route, Course - Prepare For the Rolling Hills

 Initially, until 1924, the course ran from Metcalf's Mill in Ashland to the Irving Oval in Boston.
 By then, the race had been lengthened to twenty-six miles, and a longer marathon route was needed.